OrakomoRi/CompareVersions/PY/README.md

 # Compare Versions Tool (Python version)

-This version is designed for web applications.
+This version is designed for python applications.

 ## Connect